daboehme/caliper-tutorial/tutorial/profiling_mpi.md

     Install directory: /home/david/src/caliper-tutorial/install/mpi
     Done! /home/david/src/caliper-tutorial/install/mpi/bin added to PATH

-You can now launch Lulesh with your system's MPI launcher, e.g. `mpirun`.
+You can now launch Lulesh with your system's MPI launcher, e.g. `flux run`.
 Lulesh must be launched with a cubic power (e.g., 1, 8, 27, ...) of MPI ranks,
 others like 16 or 32 will not work.
 It is also helpful to limit the number of iterations for test runs with the *-i* parameter, e.g. `-i 10`:

-    $ mpirun -n 8 lulesh2.0 -i 10
+    $ flux run -n 8 lulesh2.0 -i 10
     Running problem size 30^3 per domain until completion Num processors: 8
     Total number of elements: 216000